lavanda888boy/book_A-train/README.md

 Distributed system for booking train tickets and tracking their schedule.

 ## Setup and Execution
-Before running `docker compose` command you will need to create a `.env` file in the root of project directory.
+Before running `docker compose` command you will need to create a `.env` file in the project root directory.
 The file should look like this (replace the placeholders with your actual connection credentials):

 ```
 TRAIN_DATABASE_URL=postgresql://your_username:your_password@postgres_trains:5432/your_db